Chamaebuxus alpestris: Cultivation

+It was known to be grown in cultivation in about 1658 and was illustrated by Carolus Clusius.
+It has been given the Royal Horticultural Society's Award of Garden Merit.
 Several cultivars are also cultivated for garden use, including 'Grandiflora', whose flowers are purple-red and yellow.

 The plants are hardy, forming low-lying clumps up to 6 in high and 20 in in diameter.
 They may be propagated from softwood cuttings taken in early in the growing season.
 Some varieties grow best in ericaceous conditions.